Helping Your Child Eat During Cancer Treatment

 • Fruit juices.

-Offer small amounts of foods and liquids throughout the day, not 3 large meals.
-Offer liquids at room temperature and avoid serving very hot or very cold foods.
+Offer small amounts of food and liquid throughout the day.
+Do not offer 3 large meals.
+Offer liquid at room temperature and avoid serving very hot or very cold food.

-Give your child solid foods and liquids that have sodium (salt) and potassium to replace minerals lost during diarrhea.
+Give your child solid foods and liquids that have sodium (salt) and potassium.
+This helps to replace minerals lost during diarrhea.
 Foods high in salt include bouillon and fat-free broths.
-Foods high in potassium include bananas, boiled or mashed potatoes, peaches, and apricots.
+Foods high in potassium includes bananas, boiled or mashed potatoes, peaches, and apricots.

 Read Managing Diarrhea to learn more.